dpamar/thm_writeups/rope.md

     file ask_admin
     ask_admin: ELF 64-bit LSB executable, x86-64, version 1 (GNU/Linux), statically linked, for GNU/Linux 3.2.0, BuildID[sha1]=8690ce8521e9cdc21d0313c4ebdbaf13fad4078a, not stripped, too many notes (256)

 Partial RELRO, and No PIE.
-And the executable is statically linked (no possibility to return to libc)
+And no possibility to return to libc.

 ### Validate buffer overflow
 First, let's see if we can exploit this buffer overflow.